 Roll Forming Vs. Stamping

-Stamping is not ideal for low-volume projects, in part because the tooling cost of stamping is huge.
+Stamping is not ideal for low-volume projects, partially because the tooling cost of stamping is large.
 Stamping can’t form long parts, and changes to the punching pattern can’t be made.

 There are certain high-volume, simple-design applications that can be stamped.
 These include: